-Several successful projects demonstrate bothermal for energy and gas operativities to USE geothermal energy in oil Exploring of possibilities to use the section
+Several successful projects demonstrate to the first of possibilities to use geothermal energy in oil exploring of possibilities to use geothermal energy in oil

-Free of the sector of the sect consumingoi integrating geothermal energy into its oil and gas operations.
+- integrating geothermal energy into its oil and gas operations.
 At its Kern River oil field in California, Chevron uses geothermal energy to generate steam for enhanced oil recovery.
-The project has improved oil recovery rates while significantly reducing emissions and energy costs.

-- ExxonMobil's Pilot Geothermal Project (USA): ExxonMobil has launched a pilot project to explore the use of geothermal energy in its operations in the U.S. The project involves using geothermal heat to power drilling rigs and provide steam for EOR, with early results indicating significant operational savings and sustainability improvements. - Pertamina's Geothermal and Oil Integration (Indonesia): Pertamina, Indonesia's state-owned oil and gas company, has successfully integrated geothermal energy into its operations.
+The project has improved oil recovery rates while significantly reducing emissions and energy costs. - ExxonMobil's Pilot Geothermal Project (USA): ExxonMobil has launched a pilot project to explore the use of geothermal energy in its operations in the U.S. The project involves using geothermal heat to power drilling rigs and provide steam for EOR, with early results indicating significant operational savings and sustainability improvements. - Pertamina's Geothermal and Oil Integration (Indonesia): Pertamina, Indonesia's state-owned oil and gas company, has successfully integrated geothermal energy into its operations.
 In Indonesia, where geothermal potential is high, Pertamina uses geothermal energy for both power generation and enhanced oil recovery, reducing its reliance on fossil fuels and lowering emissions.